jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 * Reminding ourselves : Reproducibility is the backbone of scientific activity
 * Reproducibility versus replicability
 * Is there a problem ?
     - Not everybody is convinced that there is a problem
     - Do we have hard evidence ?
 * Plan:
     - Evidence for the problem
     - Causes: especially power issues
-    - what should we do
+    - What should we do

 Reproducibility - evidence of the problem
 ======================================================

-* In general: Nature, vol 496, 2013.
+* In general: Nature, "Reducing our irreproducibility", 2013.
-    - A new mechanism for independently replicating findings needed: Nature Biotechnology 30, 806 (2012)
+    - A new mechanism for independently replicating findings needed: Nature Biotech.
+(2012)
-    - Easy to misinterpret artefacts as biologically important results: Nature 487, 406 (2012)
+    - Easy to misinterpret artefacts as biologically important results: Nature (2012)
-    - Too many sloppy mistakes: Nature 483, 509 (2012)
+    - Too many sloppy mistakes: Nature (2012)
+    - Revised standard for statistical evidence (PNAS 2013)

 * In epidemiology
-    - Why most research findings are false: Ioannidis, 2005
+    - Ioannidis 2011: “The FP/FN Ratio in Epidemiologic Studies:”

 * In social sciences and in psychology
-    - Reproducibility Project: Psychology (open science fundation)
+    - Reproducibility Project: Psychology (open science foundation)
     - Simmons, et al. “...
 Undisclosed Flexibility ...
 Allows Presenting Anything as Significant.”
 2011.

 * In cognitive neuroscience
-    - Barch, Deanna M., and Tal Yarkoni. “...
-Special Issue on Reliability and Replication in Cognitive and Affective Neuroscience Research.”
+    - Barch, Deanna M., and Tal Yarkoni.
+“Special Issue on Reliability and Replication in Cognitive and Affective Neuroscience Research.”
 2013.

 Reproducibility - evidence of the problem
 ======================================================